The Copland Foundation Attingham Scholarships

 Download Scholarship Guidelines and Application

-Details of the courses for 2018 will be posted on the Attingham Trust website from mid-October.
+Details of the courses for 2020 are posted on the Attingham Trust website from mid-October.

 Attingham Summer School

 This program was first held in 1952.
 The Summer School has three main purposes: